MirjamC/xml-workshop/_sources/1_introduction_python.md

 ## Python

 Python was developed in 1991 by Guido van Rossum.
 The purpose of Python was to create a programming language that is both simple to understand and readable.
-Python works on different platforms such as Windowns, Mac, Linux, etc. It is a very popular programming language in data analysis and data science because of its versatality.
+Python works on different platforms such as Windows, Mac, Linux, etc. It is a very popular programming language in data analysis and data science because of its versatality.
-Python is open source, and can be used for free.
+Python is open source, and can therefore be used for free.

 ### Input and variables

 When using Python there are multiple types of input data, such as lists, numbers, text, and even whole tables.
-We put this input into *variables*.
-Essentially a container for the data.
+We put these input into *variables*.
+A variable is essentially a container for the data.
 The name of a variable is up to your own discretion, although there are some [rules and guidlines](https://www.w3schools.com/python/gloss_python_variable_names.asp).
 Python remembers which input was loaded into which variable.
 This means that the variables can be used in the code instead of the data itself.

-It is important to input data correctly, for numbers *no* quotation marks are used, for text quotation marks *must be* used!
+When creating a variable, it is important to input data correctly: for numbers *no* quotation marks are used, for text quotation marks *must be* used!

 The command *type()* can be used to determine what type of input a variable contains.
+For example:
 *int* indicates a variable contains an integer, or whole number.
 *str* indicates a variable contains a string, a piece of text.